ankane/setup-mongodb/README.md

 # setup-mongodb

-The missing action for MongoDB - no need to use containers :tada:
+The missing action for MongoDB - no need for containers :tada:

 Supports Linux and Mac, and many versions